 Perspectives (opinions and reflections)

-Reviews of academic books or articles, self-access materials or useful websites of around 1000 words are welcome.
-Read more guidelines for writing reviews.
+Reviews of events and conferences, academic books or articles, self-access materials or useful websites of around 1000 words are welcome.
+Read more details.
+Examples of self-access resources with accompanying explanations are also welcome.

 Articles may be submitted in any language, but an English summary of around 200 words must accompany the original manuscript.
 When preparing your English manuscript, please use British English or American English (be consistent) and follow the style guidelines indicated in this example article for authors (updated October 2013 based on APA 6th edition).
 Many authors find this website useful for APA conventions.